-On March 29, 2022, we entered into an employment agreement with Dr. Saha (the "Saha Employment Agreement") to amend and restate the Saha Offer Letter, effective March 30, 2022.
-Dr. Saha's current base salary is \$652,050 and he is eligible to earn a target annual bonus of fifty-five percent (55%) of his base salary.
-He is also eligible to participate in the employee benefit plans available to our full-time U.S. employees, subject to terms of those plans.
-The Saha Employment Agreement provides that if we terminate Dr. Saha's employment outside of the one year period following a sale event (as defined in the Centessa Pharmaceuticals plc 2021 Stock Option and Incentive Plan, or the 2021 Plan) without cause, or Dr. Saha resigns for good reason (as such terms are defined in the Saha Employment Agreement), Dr. Saha will receive the following: (i) 12 months' salary continuation; and (ii) payment of the employer portion of COBRA premiums until the earliest of (A) the first anniversary of his date of termination, (B) the expiration of his eligibility for the continuation coverage under COBRA or (C) the date when he becomes eligible for substantially equivalent health insurance coverage in connection with new employment.
+Dr. Saurabh Saha, M.D., Ph.D.
+On November 18, 2020, we entered into an offer letter with Dr. Saha, our Chief Executive Officer.
+Subsequently, on March 29, 2022, we entered into an employment agreement with Dr. Saha (the "Saha Employment Agreement") to amend and restate the Saha Offer Letter, effective March 30, 2022.
+Dr Saha's current base salary is \$671,600 and he is eligible to earn a target annual bonus of sixty percent (60%) of his base salary.
+Commencing in calendar year 2022, we increased Dr. Saha's base salary to \$621,000 and annual target bonus to fifty-five percent (55%) of his base salary.
+The Saha Employment Agreement provides that if we terminate Dr. Saha's employment outside of the one year period following a sale event (as defined in the Centessa Pharmaceuticals plc 2021 Stock Option and Incentive Plan, or the 2021 Plan) without cause, or Dr. Saha resigns for good reason, Dr. Saha will receive the following: (i) 12 months' salary continuation; and (ii) payment of the employer portion of COBRA premiums until the earliest of (A) the first anniversary of his date of termination, (B) the expiration of his eligibility for the continuation coverage under COBRA or (C) the date when he becomes eligible for substantially equivalent health insurance coverage in connection with new employment.
 The Saha Employment Agreement further provides that if Dr. Saha's employment is terminated by us other than for cause, or by Dr. Saha for good reason within the one year period following a sale event, Dr. Saha will receive the following: (i) a lump sum payment equal to the sum of (A) 18 months of his then-current base salary and (B) 150% of his target bonus for the year of termination; (ii) 100% acceleration of equity awards granted on or after February 1, 2022 that are subject solely to time-based vesting (awards granted prior to February 1, 2022 will continue in accordance with their terms and any such awards subject to time-based vesting conditions shall fully accelerate upon a sale of the Company); and (iii) payment of the employer portion of COBRA premiums until the earliest of (A) the 18-month anniversary of his date of termination, (B) the expiration of his eligibility for the continuation coverage under COBRA or (C) the date when he becomes eligible for substantially equivalent health insurance coverage in connection with new employment.
 In addition, the Saha Employment Agreement provides that if any payments or benefits received by Dr. Saha or otherwise would constitute "parachute payments" within the meaning of Section 280G of the Code and be subject to excise taxes imposed by Section 4999 of the Code, such amount will either be delivered in full or reduced so as not to be subject to excise taxation, whichever amount is higher.